Public health practitioner

 Public health practitioners can have a huge influence on the health and wellbeing of individuals, groups, communities and populations.

-The term “public health practitioner” is used to describe about 10,000 members of the core public health workforce who work in various areas of public health, including health improvement, health protection, and health and wellbeing.
+The term “public health practitioner” is used to describe about 10,000 members of the core public health workforce who work in various areas of public health, including health improvement, health protection, and health and social care quality (often called "healthcare public health").
 Although they work in different areas, what public health practitioners have in common is the level of public health skill and knowledge that they possess.

 Public health practitioners work in many places and in many specialty areas of public health.
 They may support healthy lifestyle programmes, for example helping individuals and groups to stop smoking and take more exercise.
 They may work in local communities or in public health teams specialising in health protection, for example working on immunisation programmes and screening.
 They may also play an important role in national and local health campaigns.
 Other public health practitioners may work in the public health knowledge and intelligence teams in local government organisations and Public Health England (PHE).